Notes from Religion and the Decline of Magic (1976)

 if you crossed yourself while the priest was reading the St. John's

-unless a child were baptized, then the baby was not fully human.
+unless a child was baptized, then the baby was not fully human.
 Dogs,

 cats, sheep and horses were baptized.
 A woman in Nottingham was